unitedfronteras/ufexhibition_mexusa/pages/about.md

 ### Active Projects

 Active projects are considered to be those that are currently available to the public on any Internet platform, including social networks, and that are continuously nourished or updated, but that have reached a certain level of stability.
-Among them are: *NativeLand*, *Border Perspective*, *Mexican Genealogy*, *Ecos del Desierto* or *Remezcla* and many others.
+Among them are: *NativeLand*, *Border Perspective*, *Mexican Genealogy*, *Ecos del Desierto* or *NetaRGV* and many others.

 {% include inline_image.html collection='united' pid='obj081' %}